kaizhu256/node-swgg/README.md

 /*
 example.js

-this script will run a standalone swagger-ui server backed by db-lite
+this script will create a web demo of swgg

 instruction
     1. save this script as example.js
     2. run the shell command:
         $ npm install swgg && PORT=8081 node example.js
-    3. play with the browser-demo on http://127.0.0.1:8081 */
+    3. open a browser to http://127.0.0.1:8081 and play with the web demo */